Skip top navigation

 Profile

 Audra Parker is a Professor in the College of Education and Human Development.
-Dr. Parker joined the faculty in the fall of 2013 as a faculty member and Academic Program Coordinator in Elementary Education.
-In January 2020, Dr. Parker also assumed the role of Professor in Charge of the Teaching and Teacher Education specialization in the PhD in Education program.
+Dr. Parker joined the faculty in the fall of 2013 as a faculty member, and she currently serves as Director of the School of Education and as Academic Program Coordinator for the MEd and BSEd programs in Elementary Education.

 Dr. Parker teaches graduate courses in curriculum, instruction, management, differentiation, and teacher education and collaborates with teachers and interns at Garfield Elementary, a Professional Development School (PDS) site.
-Her current research projects, collaborative efforts with colleagues and doctoral students, include the following: elementary teacher preparation, clinically-centered teacher education, elementary organizational structures (departmentalization/self-contained classrooms).
-Prior to her doctoral studies, Dr. Parker taught students in grades 4-7 in both Virginia and Georgia and has received outstanding teaching awards at every stage of her career (P-12, graduate school, and faculty).
+Her current research projects, collaborative efforts with colleagues and doctoral students, include the following: mentor teacher professional development, elementary teacher preparation, clinically-centered teacher education, elementary organizational structures (departmentalization/self-contained classrooms).
+Prior to her doctoral studies, Dr. Parker taught students in grades 4-7 in both Virginia and Georgia and has received outstanding teaching awards across her career (P-12, graduate school, and faculty).

 In addition to service activities in the School of Education, Dr. Parker is actively involved in national teacher education organizations (AACTE, ATE, and NAPDS).
-In each of these organizations, Dr. Parker has served in leadership roles that advance the field of clinical teacher preparation (AACTE Clinical Practice Commission, ATE Clinical Fellow, ATE Task Force on Addressing the Needs of Mentor Teachers, NAPDS Conference Chair).
+In each of these organizations, Dr. Parker has served in leadership roles that advance the field of clinical teacher preparation (AACTE Clinical Practice Commission, ATE Clinical Fellow and Inquiry Initiative, ATE Task Force on Addressing the Needs of Mentor Teachers, NAPDS Conference Chair).

 Research Interests